-To improve flexibility and enable more people with childcare or other responsibilities to apply for our roles, we added a job share option to the recruitment process through our recruitment system so that managers can approve more positions to be eligible for job shares.
-This was launched in November 2023 and we will be monitoring how many roles are marked as eligible and how many job share positions are recruited.
+To improve flexibility and enable more people with childcare or other responsibilities to apply for our roles, we continue to offer a job share option to the recruitment process through our recruitment system so that managers can approve more positions to be eligible for job shares.

-To ensure that we are supporting women through key life stages in the workplace and support our retention of women, we delivered a number of menopause workshops in 2023 to bring the myths and facts about menopause to the forefront and to give people the tools they need to cope with the changes it can bring about in themselves and those around them.
-To increase understanding amongst male employees, we also included a workshop 'Men(opause) at work: Helping men through the menopause'.
-The workshops received very positive feedback and we plan to continue to run these sessions.
+To ensure that we are supporting women through key life stages in the workplace and support our retention of women, we have continued to roll out a number of menopause workshops and cafes in 2024 to bring the myths and facts about menopause to the forefront and to give people the tools they need to cope with the changes it can bring about in themselves and those around them.